Muhlex/whai/README.md

 ## Installation

 Next to cloning this repository it is also necessary to install one of the latest releases of [_wkhtmltopdf_](https://github.com/wkhtmltopdf/packaging/releases) for automatic pdf generation.

+## Todo

+Train a custom translator with a code-mixed, business domain corpus dataset:
+- When a sentence contains a mixture of languages, the sentence is detected in the language with the highest percentage.
+When trying to translate the sentence into the detected language, the translator outputs the original sentence with the other languages intact (untranslated).
+This is because the translator thinks the sentence has already been translated.
+A new model or language detection algorithm is needed to avoid this problem.

+- Mixing languages with fewer speakers leads to more frequent errors, especially when languages with different word order are mixed.

 ## Authors